LukeM1aa/milestone-project-one/README.md

   - Contact form calendar issue on iPad Mini 6.
   - Customer reviews overlapping during slide transitions on all devices.

-#### User Stories
+#### *could-have* User Stories

-  - As a customer, I want to see clear pricing or how to get a quote.
+  - As a potential customer, I want to see clear pricing or how to get a quote.
-  - As a customer, I want to book a repair visit online.
+  - As a potential customer, I want to book a repair visit online.
   - As a local resident, I want to see comments/reviews about faults and fixes.

 ---